06202003/PublicAPIInventory/README.md

-# Welcome to the WIT Inventory API
+# Welcome to the Inventory API

-This repository contains the documentation for the WIT Inventory API, implemented in the Go programming language.
+This repository contains the documentation for the Inventory API, implemented in the Go programming language.
 Developers can utilize these endpoints to seamlessly integrate various functionalities into their applications.

 ## Endpoints